LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/knowledge-bases.md

         If you select "Google Sheet" and you provide the URL to the sheet, be aware that this establishes a link between the knowledge base and the sheet.
 If you later sync the knowledge base, it is updated with the current contents in the sheet.

-        **IMPORTANT**: When creating one knowledge base based off of another, don't reuse the same import file for a second knowledge base in the same region.
-The IDs must be unique within the region.
+        **IMPORTANT**: When creating one knowledge base based off of another, don't reuse the same CSV import file or Google sheet for a second knowledge base in the same hosted region.
+The article IDs must be unique within the region.
+In the file for the second knowledge base, clear the article IDs; the application will create article IDs for new articles.

     * **Intent Association**: This field specifies where the intents reside, either in the knowledge base itself or in a domain in Intent Builder.
 Select either "Domain Intents" or "Knowledge Base Intents."
 If you select "Domain Intents," also select the domain from the list that appears.
 For a more in-depth explanation of these, see [here](knowledge-base-internal-knowledge-bases-introduction.html#knowlege-base-intents-versus-domain-intents) in the overview.